Technology brings new opportunities for efficient cash management in Europe

 While the crisis may have proved an obstacle to some implementations, difficult conditions can also act as a catalyst when it comes to getting new projects off the ground.
 “In these extraordinary times people are more alert, and realize that we can’t just keep going on with our old ways – you have to think about better ways of doing things going forward,” says Ferdinand Jahnel, Vice President, Treasurer at global professional services firm Marsh & McLennan, who is currently looking at increasing the adoption of software as a service (SaaS) technologies within treasury.
 “That’s when you can get the understanding and the buy-in by the organisation.”

 Where innovation is concerned, one area of focus in recent years has been the rise of fintechs and the threat that these technology-focused newcomers could present to transaction banks.
 More recently, however, the conversation has become less about competition between banks and fintechs, and more about collaboration.

-“For us, it is no longer a want – it really is that we need our banks to innovate, whether that means investing in their own tools or partnering with fintechs to provide those,” says Lambert.
+“For us, it is no longer a want – it really is that we need our banks to innovate, whether that means investing in their own tools or partnering with fintechs to provide those,” says the treasurer of a US-based computer components manufacturer.
 “It’s getting easier to move from one cash management bank to another, and if there’s another bank with a better solution, that’s something we are going to take advantage of.”

 One consideration is that fintechs are not necessarily synonymous with agility, at least when it comes to collaborating with banks.
 Cummins’ Sullivan argues that fintechs which are working with multiple banks may be less flexible when it comes to accommodating a particular company’s requirements.
 “My voice becomes a very distant sound when I’m speaking to a bank that’s speaking to a fintech that’s working across multiple banks,” he says.